The Zoho Sign delivery sends a resulting document to Zoho Sign for signing.

 Here you can switch on Sequential signing, then just drag and drop recipients to define an order in which they should sign the document.

-Also, you can set the expiration period, sending reminders and activate the Test mode.
+Also, you can set the expiration period, whether to send reminders, and activate Test mode.

 Note